MikeHughesKent/PyFibreBundle/docs/source/core.rst

 See the :doc:`Linear Interpolation<linear_interp>`  page for details on how to perform linear interpolation.

-The edge filter is a sptail frequency domain filter that seeks to cut off higher spatial frequencies that correspond to the cores.
+The edge filter is a spatial frequency domain filter that seeks to cut off higher spatial frequencies that correspond to the cores.
 It is used similarly to the Gaussian filter, except that the filter size is defined by passing ``edgeFilterSize = (pos, slope)`` or